rblades/dhworkbook_master/docs/supporting materials/regex-ner.md

 # Further Munging the output of NER

-So, you've learned how to tag a corpus using the Stanford NER ([here is that exercise again, as a reminder](https://github.com/hist3907b-winter2015/module3-wranglingdata/blob/master/ner.md)).
+So, you've learned how to tag a corpus using the Stanford NER ([visit Github for that exercise again, as a reminder](https://github.com/hist3907b-winter2015/module3-wranglingdata/blob/master/ner.md)).
 There are several ways we might like to visualize that output.

 Unfortunately, depending on what you want to *do* with that data, you are going to have to go back to the data-munging cycle.
 Let us imagine that we wanted to visualize the locations mentioned in the letters as a kind of network.